vegaprotocol/documentation/docs/concepts/liquidity/rewards-penalties.md

 Generally speaking, an order's probability of trading decreases the further away from the mid-price it is placed, so all other things being constant, the provider who places orders closer to the mid-price will receive a higher fraction of the fees than someone who places orders further away.
 Furthermore, the probability of trading is set to 0 outside the narrowest price monitoring bounds, so any orders deployed there will decrease the liquidity score.

 :::note Go deeper
-* [LP equity-like share calculations](https://github.com/vegaprotocol/specs/blob/master/protocol/0042-LIQF-setting_fees_and_rewarding_lps.md#calculating-liquidity-provider-equity-like-share): See the variables that go into calculating a liquidity provider's share.
+* [LP equity-like share calculations ↗](https://github.com/vegaprotocol/specs/blob/master/protocol/0042-LIQF-setting_fees_and_rewarding_lps.md#calculating-liquidity-provider-equity-like-share): See the variables that go into calculating a liquidity provider's share.
-* [Average volume-weighted probability of trading](https://github.com/vegaprotocol/specs/blob/master/protocol/0042-LIQF-setting_fees_and_rewarding_lps.md#calculating-the-liquidity-score): Learn more about how liquidity score is calculated and used.
+* [Average volume-weighted probability of trading ↗](https://github.com/vegaprotocol/specs/blob/master/protocol/0042-LIQF-setting_fees_and_rewarding_lps.md#calculating-the-liquidity-score): Learn more about how liquidity score is calculated and used.
 :::

 ### How liquidity fees are distributed